Rel-hach/libft/README.md

 # libft
-implementation of some useful C functions and some additonal ones to use them in our future projects.
+This is my implementation of some useful functions in C and some additonal ones to use them in my future projects.